tranvinhduc/clean/README.md

 # clean my Data

-Some stupid (but useful) script for my crazy data
+Some stupid (but useful) scripts for my crazy data